-Deferred Payments
+Installment Payments

-Full-time students may apply to have up to two-thirds of their tuition deferred for a five-week period.
+Full-time students who do not have any outstanding accounts receivable owed the college may apply to have up to two-thirds of their tuition deferred for a five-week period.
 Under the deferred tuition plan, students pay one-third at the time of registration plus any late fee assessed, with the balance payable before the end of the fifth week of the school term.
-Ten percent simple annual interest is charged for late payments.
+Twelve (12) percent simple annual interest is charged for late payments.
+At the time this catalog was published, revisions to the deferred tuition plan were being discussed.
+Deferred tuition my be extended to students registering for four (4) or more credit hours.
+A processing charge of \$5 also may be assessed.
+Contact the Business Affairs Office for current information.
+The Business Affairs Office is located on the first floor of the College Center (CC-130).